2000 German Grand Prix: Race

 Mika Häkkinen (pictured in 2009) took the lead at the start of the race, but fell to second after his second pit stop.

 The 45-lap race ran before 102,000 spectators over 307.125 km from 14:00 local time.
 The race began in dry weather, but became damp and wet as it progressed.
 The air temperature was 21 C and the track temperature ranged from 21 to 25 C. Rain began falling in the stadium section eleven minutes before the parade lap, but it stopped eight minutes later.
 Ferrari adjusted the angle of Michael Schumacher's front wing to better cope with wet weather that the team expected.
 Several drivers adjusted their rear wings, slowing them slightly but improving their steering in tight corners.
-Button's engine suddenly failed to start during the parade lap, forcing him to start from the back of the field.
-When the race began, Coulthard and Michael Schumacher made slow starts.
-Coulthard steered hard right to obstruct Michael Schumacher's path, allowing teammate Häkkinen to veer left and take the lead.
-Noticing Häkkinen to his left, Michael Schumacher moved to the outside line, and his left-rear wheel and Fisichella's front wing collided after catching Fisichella off guard and his braking late.
+Button's engine suddenly failed to start during the parade lap, forcing him to start from the rear of the field.
+When the lights went out to start the race, Coulthard and Michael Schumacher made slow starts.
+Coulthard steered hard right to the inside so as to obstruct Michael Schumacher's path, allowing teammate Häkkinen to veer left and take the lead.
+Noticing Häkkinen to his left, Michael Schumacher reacted by moving to the racing line on the outside of the track in front of Fisichella.
+His left-rear wheel and Fisichella's front wing collided after catching Fisichella off guard and his braking late.
+Fisichella's front wing was removed from his car.
 Both drivers ran off the track, struck the turn one tyre barrier and retired from the race.
 The safety car was not deployed since both cars were far off the track.

 Barrichello, on a two-stop strategy making his car light, moved from 18th to 10th to end lap one.
-At the first lap's completion, Häkkinen led from Coulthard, Trulli, De La Rosa, Irvine, Herbert, and Verstappen.
+At the first lap's completion, Häkkinen led from Coulthard, Trulli, De la Rosa, Irvine, Herbert, and Verstappen.
 Häkkinen began to maintain his lead from teammate Coulthard.
 Herbert moved into fifth place after Irvine fell to seventh after Verstappen overtook him for sixth on lap two.
 Barrichello advanced further up the field, passing both BAR drivers for eighth.
 The McLaren drivers maintained their gap over Trulli, who set the race's fastest lap of 1:46.321.
 Irvine lost another place to Barrichello on lap three following a short battle, as Frentzen took 14th from Diniz.
 On lap four, Frentzen passed Heidfeld for 13th.
 On the same lap Verstappen locked up his tyres to avoid hitting Herbert.
 This allowed Barrichello to pass Verstappen for sixth into the Jim Clark chicane on lap five, as the Arrows vehicle suffered with braking into the chicanes.
 On lap six, Herbert lost fifth to Barrichello, while Frentzen gained more places, passing Ralf Schumacher and Wurz for 11th.